spiceai/docs/spiceaidocs/docs/reference/spicepod/embeddings.md

 - `file:` - Local file paths
 - `openai` - OpenAI models

+Follows the same convention as [`models.from`](./models.md#from).

 ### `name`

-A unique identifier for this embedding configuration.
+A unique identifier for this embedding component.

 ### `files`

 Optional.
-An list of model files associated with this embedding.
+A list of files associated with this model.
 Each file has:

 - `path`: The path to the file
+- `name`: Optional.
+A name for the file
-- `type`: The type of the file (e.g., "model")
+- `type`: Optional.
+The type of the file (automatically determined if not specified)

+Follows the same convention as [`models.files`](./models.md#files).

 ### `params`